baladithyab/ai-on-eks/blueprints/inference/nvidia-dynamo/vllm/kvbm/README.md

 Deploy vLLM with KVBM for advanced KV cache management (Dynamo v0.6.0+).

+> **v0.7.0 Update**: KVBM is now available as a standalone pip-installable wheel, decoupled from the serving stack for more flexible integration options.

 ## 📚 Full Documentation

 For comprehensive documentation on KVBM including architecture, resource requirements, configuration, and troubleshooting, see: